hyryel/com.unity.multiplayer.docs/docs/basics/networkobject.md

 :::note

-If the player already had a Prefab instance assigned, then the client owns the NetworkObject of that Prefab instance unless there's additional server-side specific user code that removes or changes the ownership.
+If the Player already had a Prefab instance assigned, then the client owns the NetworkObject of that Prefab instance unless there's additional server-side specific user code that removes or changes the ownership.

 :::